California gnatcatcher: Habitat

+In the main part of its range on the Baja California peninsula, the California gnatcatcher inhabits a variety of dry habitats including the Baja California desert and Gulf of California xeric scrub.
+On the northwest edge of its distribution in the states of Baja California and California, it is entirely restricted to coastal sage scrub.

-In the northern part of its range (Southern California) this species was listed as Threatened by the United States Fish and Wildlife Service in 1993 due to increasing development in its habitat, coastal sage scrub (current loss of coastal sage scrub in U.S is estimated at 70 to 90 percent).
+In the northern part of its range (Southern California) this species was listed as Threatened by the United States Fish and Wildlife Service in 1993 due to increasing development in its habitat, coastal sage scrub (current loss of coastal sage scrub in U.S. is estimated at 70 to 90 percent).
 Critical habitat under the Endangered Species Act has been designated for the California gnatcatcher.
 This species is especially vulnerable as a metapopulation due to its small populations in a limited habitat often live in the prime land to be developed for housing and commerce that can be easily isolated and reduced in size.

-Though some of its habitat has been saved in national forests and state parks, its population has been severely fragmented.
+Though some of its habitat has been saved in public conservation lands such as state parks, its population has been severely fragmented.
 There are, however, ongoing efforts to preserve more open land in southern California to help ensure that this species will not disappear from its former range.
 California gnatcatchers are a focal species in many regional habitat conservation planning efforts.